-Arizona has had a backlog of more than 6,000 rape kits from unresolved sexual assault cases, dating back to 2000.
-By the end of April, the State had tested around half of these kits and identified and indicted eight suspects, most of who are already in jail for other crimes.
-This project -- started back in 2016 -- aims to test all the rape kits that have been sitting in storage, unresolved.
+Arizona has had a backlog of more than 6,000 rape kits from unresolved sexual assault cases dating back to 2000.
+By the end of April, the State has tested around half of these kits, identifying and indicting eight suspects, most of whom are already in jail for other crimes.
+This project -- started back in 2016 -- aims to test all the rape kits that have been sitting in storage unresolved.

 Background Information on Rape Kits

-Rape kits were originally developed during the 1970s as a standard way for law enforcement to collect evidence after a reported sexual assault.
-Their primary use was the collection of biological evidence to identify the suspect.
+Rape kits were originally developed during the 1970s as a standard way for law enforcement to collect biological evidence after a reported sexual assault.
 In Arizona, investigators would decide if a rape kit could be tested.
-At the time, they assumed a kit did not need to be tested if the identity of the alleged suspect was known.
-Since 2017, that assumption is no longer accurate.
+Until recently, they assumed a kit did not need to be tested if the identity of the alleged suspect was known.
+However this assumption has now been proven inaccurate.

 Procedure Changes from Backlogged Rape Kits

-Through testing these backlogged rape kits, officials have discovered a pattern in some cases.
-At the time the rape kits were conducts and the allegations made, investigators thought the case would boil down to a he said/she said scenario, when in fact, the same alleged person was identified via the testing of multiple rape kits.
-Thus, these cases were no longer about one suspect and one accusation coming down to he said/she said scenario, but a case about one suspect and multiple allegations.
-In other words, for some of these cases, the State could have then but has now made an argument based on repetitive conduct.
+Through testing these backlogged rape kits, officials have discovered a pattern in some of the cases.
+At the time the rape kits were conducted and the allegations made, investigators thought the case would boil down to a "he said/she said" scenario.
+This was actually not the case.
+Officials instead noticed that the same alleged person was identified via the testing of multiple rape kits.
+These cases were no longer about one suspect and one accusation -- coming down to he said/she said scenario -- but a case about one suspect and multiple allegations.
+In other words, for some of these cases, the State has now made an argument based on repetitive conduct.

 Considering these results, investigators may think twice before they decide not to test a rape kit.